What is the Microverse

 We study the dynamics of host microbiomes and their role in plant and human health.

-These embedded research programs provide a platform for the integration of highly diverse data sets and for developing new bio-imaging technologies.
+These embedded research programs provide a platform for developing new bio-imaging technologies and for the integration of highly diverse data sets.

 Teaser: Selected Publications

 View selected publications from our investigators in the thematic area of the Microverse Cluster.

 We are the Microverse

 The Microverse Cluster combines our expertise in microbiology, chemical biology, infection biology, clinical medicine, ecology, optics/photonics, materials science, bioinformatics and ethics at the Friedrich Schiller University, the university hospital and eight non-university research institutes.
 The Cluster of Excellence builds on the achievements of the Excellence Graduate School Jena School for Microbial Communication and is supported by four Collaborative Research Centers, additional coordinated research programs and local partners of the high-tech industry.